Indrella: Anatomy

 The external soft parts are similar to those of Ariophanta, but larger, and not fully retractile within the shell.
 The mucous pore is of moderate size, there is no distinct overhanging lobe or a small one.
 The sole of the foot is undivided and very smooth.
 There are no shell-lobes.
 The dorsal lobes are well developed, the left divided into an anterior and a posterior part by a deep sinus.
 Kalc-sac small, receiving the vas deferens; retractor muscle attached to long straight caecum given off at the junction of the flagellum of the male organ.
 The spermatheca is oval, very short, on a short stem.
 The amatorial organ (the dart-sac) is stout and long.

 Radula

 The jaw is straight, with a slight convexity on the cutting-edge and no median projection.
 The radula is broad, with about 100 rows of teeth: 145 .17 .1 .17 .145; median tooth and the 17 on each side (admedians) long, broadly pointed, straight-sided, lateral cusps indistinct; laterals curved, aculeate, outer laterals bicuspid.

 Color of the soft parts

 "The animal, as represented in a drawing for which I am indebted to Sir Walter Elliot, is greenish yellow, but according to Col. Beddome it is black.
 It probably varies."

 The color of soft parts has great color diversity, (color polymorphism) including white, cream, pale yellow, orange, red and black.
+Cream color morphs are only found in Wayanad district, Kerala.